caburj/kwartrack/NOTES.md

       initialized with the latest schema.
   - Just use `edgedb database drop <dbname>` and sign-up a new user to create a new db.

+* [ ] User registration.
+  - NOTE: This is cancelled in favor of a simpler specs.
+  - 2 cases
+    - user will start his own db
+    - user will register to an existing db
+  * [ ] Case 1: User will start his own db
+    * [ ] After registration, show the user a wizard to:
+      * [ ] Create accounts and partitions
+        - Should contain minimal explanations to introduce the concept of accounts and partitions.
+        * [ ] This new user is required to create 1 account and 1 partition.
+      * [ ] Show list of categories to create.
+        - Provide default set of options that can be selected/deselected.
+          - Potential options list:
+            - Income
+              - Initial balance
+              - Salary
+              - Reimbursements
+            - Expense
+              - Groceries
+              - Restaurant
+              - Transportation
+              - Entertainment
+              - Shopping
+              - Health
+            - Transfer
+              - Transfer
+        - Should contain minimal explanations to introduce the concept of "Transfer".
+      * [ ] Afterwards, the user is redirected to the main UI.

+  * [ ] Case 2: User will join an existing db.
+    - The owner will invite the new user.
+    * [ ] From the main UI, the owner will have a form to invite the new user.
+    * [ ] The new user will be shown a page to accept the invitation.
+      * [ ] After accepting, the new user will be shown a wizard:
+        * [ ] Show the common (or existing visible) accounts and provide minimal explanation.
+        * [ ] No need to offer creation of new accounts/partitions.
+          - He'll have the chance of creating new records in the main UI.
+        * [ ] Same with categories, show the existing categories and provide simple explanations.
+      * [ ] Then redirect to the main UI.